Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/exchange_adding_domain/guide.en-gb.md

 ---
-title: 'Adding a domain name to your Exchange service'
+title: How to add a domain name to your Exchange service
-excerpt: 'Find out how to add a domain name to your Exchange service'
+excerpt: Find out how to add a domain name to your Exchange service
 updated: 2025-03-31
 ---